-He was always upset if she went to have lunch with the girls or visited her family, or met an old friend, as everything seemed to be 'them' or 'me'.
+He was always upset if she went to have lunch with the girls or visited her family, or met an old friend; everything seemed to be 'them' or 'me'.

-She began to cut out much of her relationships with others, even her job took second place.
+She began to cut her relationships with others, even her job took second place.
 She devoted as much time as she could to Kyle.

-Eventually her world was 90% Kyle, everyone else postponed and limited.
+Eventually her world was 90% Kyle, everyone and everything else postponed and limited.

 The Next Stage

 It wasn't obvious at first.
-At first it seemed a 'debate', where she might state a fact or an opinion and he would state a counter-fact or an obverse opinion.
+It seemed a 'debate', where she might state a fact or an opinion and he would state a counter-fact or an obverse opinion.

 Often, she assumed he was right and she was wrong.
 She had no one to verify information.
 She and her family and friends were no longer close enough to share ideas.

-Soon enough, Jenna began to doubt everything she had believed or assumed, because Kylie seemed to know where she was uncertain.
+Soon enough, Jenna began to doubt everything she had believed or assumed, because Kylie seemed to know for a fact, where she was uncertain.